What is bullying?

 Finding out if a young person is involved in, or experiencing, bullying can be difficult.
 Sometimes family members and close friends do not know about it, or underestimate the frequency or severity of the situation.
 Remember, family members and friends are often in a good position to notice changes in behaviour, mood and general wellbeing as well as early signs of mental and physical health issues.
 Not all young people will ask for help and it may take time for a young person to speak about their experiences.

-A good place to start a conversation about bullying is to get to know your young person and show that you are interested in the young person's life, relationships and hobbies, including the people they speak to online and the technology and social networking sites they like to use.
+A good place to start a conversation about bullying is to understand your young person and show that you are interested in their life, relationships and hobbies, including the people they speak to online and the technology and social networking sites they like to use.

 If you suspect that bullying is an issue for a young person close to you, ask them about their situation and try to understand using questions, such as: